dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T2365: Cultural beliefs about marriage influence societal views.
+### T2365: Many people worldwide, including in Brazil, hold that sex outside marriage is immoral.

 |Support|
 |---|